dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

+A `ref` field can be combined with `readonly` modifiers in the following ways:

+- `readonly ref`: this is a field that cannot be ref re-assigned outside a constructor or `init` methods.
+It can be value assigned though outside those contexts
+- `ref readonly`: this is a field that can be ref re-assigned but cannot be value assigned at any point.
+This how an `in` parameter could be ref re-assigned to a `ref` field.
+- `readonly ref readonly`: a combination of `ref readonly` and `readonly ref.

 This feature requires runtime support and changes to the ECMA spec.
 As such these will only be enabled when the corresponding feature flag is set in corelib.
 The issue tracking the exact API is tracked here https://github.com/dotnet/runtime/issues/64165

 The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
 The rules already account for `ref` fields existing and being consumed from APIs.
 The changes need to focus on only two aspects: how they are created and how they are ref re-assigned.